archubbuck/cli-ops/TESTING.md

 # Testing Consistency Tools

-This document provides manual testing steps for all consistency enforcement tools.
+This document provides manual testing steps for all consistency enforcement tools and fixture validation.

 ## Prerequisites